tjhunter/karps/doc/paper/scratch.md

 Types are mostly useful when writing programs and for clarity, not so much for our mathematical derivations.

-_Definition: dataset_ A dataset is a _finite measure_ over the set of values.
+_Definition: dataset._ A dataset is a _finite measure_ over the set of values.
 $d:\mathcal{U}\rightarrow\mathbb{N}$ with the restriction:
 $$
 \sum_{x\in\mathcal{U}}d\left(x\right)<\infty
 $$
-In terms of types, a simple dataset could be defined as such:
+In terms of types, a dataset is simple a function that counts how many times a value is observed:
 ```hs
 type Dataset a = a -> Nat
 ```